rcheung03/League-of-Legends/README.md

   frameborder="0"
 ></iframe>

-This pie chart shows the distribution in which teams win after securing the first baron.
-The visualization helps illustrate how securing the first baron correlates with the game outcome.
-Here you can see that about 84% of teams that secure the first baron end up winning the game, hilighting the significance of securing the first baron.
+This pie chart shows the distribution in which teams win after securing the `firstbaron`.
+The visualization helps illustrate how securing the `firstbaron` correlates with the game outcome.
+Here you can see that about 84% of teams that secure the `firstbaron` end up winning the game, hilighting the significance of securing the `firstbaron`.

 ### Interesting Aggregates